EdgeFortress/OSS-13/README.md

 ## Compile

 The easiest way to compile project now is a Visual Studio 2017 solution.
+All you need is to take project files from "Project Example", move them into the main folder and adjust paths to SFML libraries for each project file.

 Also CMake is provided.

-For successful compilation, you must install SFML and correctly specify the paths (see project files).

 ## How to Play